Izhaki/codinsky/README.md

 You many need to zoom to see it, but between 0:00-2:00 it's nearly all import.

-This script has A-HASHTAG-LOT of imports from quite a few sources.
-Suggesting:
+This script has loads of imports from quite a few sources, suggesting:

 - Perhaps it is doing too much.
 - It could be hard to test because you may have too much to mock.